anandprem771/anandprem771/README.md

 ---

 ### 🚀 About Me
-- 🔭 Currently working on expanding my career and technical expertise
+- 🔭 Currently focused on expanding my career and technical expertise
 - 🌱 Preparing for an interview with **Xenonstack** and enhancing my knowledge in **data management** and **software development**
 - 👯 Open to collaborating on projects related to **software engineering** and **data analysis**
-- ⚡ Fun fact: I love tackling complex challenges and enjoy both backend and frontend development!
+- ⚡ Fun fact: I enjoy tackling complex challenges and thrive in both backend and frontend development!

 ---